By Imelda Argel

 As it turned out, it was one of the most enjoyable Philippine visits for me.
 Philippine Vice President Leni Robredo and her staff spent a day at my hosts’ residence (Beda and Raffy Fajardo’s).
-Raffy’s daughter in law, Nancy, works as her Executive Assistant for Ceremonials.
-She decided to have a relaxing day by the pool with her staff.
+Raffy’s daughter-in-law, Nancy, works as her Executive Assistant for Ceremonials.

-On the last weekend, my hosts took me and Josie Paredes Miranda for the day excursion, at “Las Casas Filipinas de Acusar”.
+On the last weekend, my hosts took me and Josie Paredes Miranda for the day excursion, at “Las Casas Filipinas de Azucar”.
 This heritage centre in Bagac, Bataan consists of old houses, uprooted from all over the Philippines, and rebuilt as a new village by the sea.
-It showcases Philippine culture, serves as a convention centre and provides accommodations.
-We also viewed the historic shrine of the “Fall of Bataan”, before our detour to see the newly built ultra modern house of Wahlen Pangilinan and Marga Fajardo, daughter of my hosts, located in a posh subdivision in Cabanatuan, Nueva Ecija.
-Both are medical doctors by education.
+We also viewed the historic shrine of the “Fall of Bataan”.

-Cynthia Makasiar Sicat visited us and took her on a tour of the Northern Beaches.
-Later we were joined former NEDA Director General Gerry Sicat, (Cynthia’s husband) for a French cuisine dinner overlooking Darling Harbour.
+Back in Sydney, Cynthia Makasiar Sicat visited us and we took her on a tour of the Northern Beaches.
+Later, we were joined by former NEDA Director General Gerry Sicat, (Cynthia’s husband) for a French cuisine dinner overlooking Darling Harbour.

 Linda Gaa, widow of my UP Law classmate, the late Philippine Ambassador Willy Gaa and her sister, toured Sydney with me and stayed with us.

-For us, Christmas celebrations start from my birthday.
-My sister, Rochie and Ed treated Manny and me to dinner at a French Restaurant to celebrate their wedding anniversary, my birthday and early Christmas.
-Rochie and Ed are spending their Christmas holidays in Manila.
+For us, Christmas celebration starts with my birthday.
+My sister, Rochie and Ed treated Manny and me to dinner at a French restaurant to celebrate their wedding anniversary, my birthday and early Christmas.

-We attended the Christmas dinner for Cartenians and their ladies at the Long Reef Club, on the 13th December.
-We also joined the annual Christmas lunch of Filipino nurses with their families on the 16th December.
+We also joined the annual Christmas lunch of Filipino nurses with their families on 16 December.
 Most of them were my clients who came on a 457 visa from the year 2000.
-Now Australian citizens happily married with children, most own their homes.
+Now Australian citizens happily married with children and, most own their homes.

-We intend to have a quiet Christmas Day picnic lunch overlooking Collaroy beach.
-For New Year’s Eve, we booked a six-course French cuisine dinner close to the Neutral Bay Wharf to watch the 9 pm fireworks on the Harbour Bridge.
+We had a quiet Christmas Day picnic lunch overlooking Collaroy beach.
+For New Year’s Eve, we booked a six-course French cuisine dinner close to the Neutral Bay Wharf to watch the 9.00 pm fireworks on the Harbour Bridge.